 Lower Extremity Revascularization

-Vascular specialist surgeons at Sentara have many treatment technologies available to help restore blood flow to the legs and feet of patients with clogged arteries due to peripheral vascular disease (PVD).
+At Sentara, we offer many treatment technologies to help restore blood flow to the legs and feet of patients with clogged arteries due to peripheral vascular disease (PVD).

 Lower Extremity Revascularization: Expert Care in Virginia

 We will determine which is the best minimally invasive treatment option for you based on the size, location and type of blockage(s).

 For all of our techniques, we make a small incision in the upper leg or groin area and insert a catheter into the incision.

 Minimally Invasive Lower Extremity Revascularization: Services We Provide